thirdfi/index-fund-contracts/README.md

-# Market Weighted Index (MWI)
+# Low-risk Crypto Index (LCI)

-Market Weighted Index is a tokenised crypto index fund which tracks major crypto assets, such as Bitcoin, Ethereum, DAI.
-A secure way to earn profit with bitcoin and top cryptocurrencies.
+Low-risk Crypto Index is a tokenised crypto index fund which tracks major stablecoins, such as USDC, USDT, DAI.
+Low risk but stable profit in your portfolio.